 Christian Education Offerings (any topic)

 We have numerous opportunities for learning and fellowship for adults at Holy Comforter.
 Whether you’re a new Episcopalian, a longtime parishioner or a visitor, you are invited to explore these educational programs, many of which are held on Sunday mornings after our 10:00 a.m. service.
 Grab coffee and join the clergy- or guest-led Forum.
 Past classes have included Faith & Science, Images of Jesus, Nonviolence and the Legacy of Martin Luther King, and History of the Bible.
-Contact Fr.
-John.
+Contact Deacon Gene.

 Coffee Hour Guild

 Coffee Hour Guild provides refreshments after the 8:00am and 10:00am service to facilitate fellowship among parishioners.
 Volunteers brew coffee, set out tables, drinks and snacks, then perform light clean-up afterwards.
 The ministry has helped us connect with old and new friends alike.
 Contact Jessica Dunlap.